Bond 2025

 - Classrooms: Replace worn furnishings to support modern learning

-- Classrooms: Replace broken and outdated personal devices every student uses for curriculum and instruction
+- Classrooms: Replace broken and outdated personal devices that every student uses for curriculum and instruction

 Lake Oswego Middle School

 Lake Oswego Middle School is being replaced using funds from the voter-passed 2021 bond measure.
-Construction is in progress and the new school is set to open in fall 2026.
-For Lake Oswego Middle School, this bond would:
+Construction is in progress, and the new school is scheduled to open in fall 2026.
+For Lake Oswego Middle School, the 2025 bond would:

-- Fix broken components to protect investment of new buildings
+- Fix broken components to protect our community’s investment in the new building

-- Replace broken and outdated personal devices every student uses for curriculum and instruction
+- Replace broken and outdated personal devices that every student uses for curriculum and instruction

 Lakeridge Middle School